WILLIAM

 To withhold the commission,

-therefore, is an act deemed by the court not warranted by law, but violative of a vested legal right.
+therefore, is an act deemed by the court not warranted by law, but violative of

 This brings us to the second